 - Make administrative tasks more automated.
 Calendly can automate meeting scheduling without the back-and-forth.

 - Buffer, HootSuite, and Sprout Social can automatically send out social media updates in advance, saving you time throughout the week or month.
 Almost any administrative or operational duty these days can be automated in some way.

 9. Make your contact management better

 Keeping track of clients, leads, payments, and other critical data is a constant problem that may lose your sales.
-With client relationship Management (CRM) tools, contemporary small companies become organized—and remain that way—by connecting to your company apps and letting you follow up where you need it most: late bills, quotations, customer questions, and more.
+With client relationship Management (CRM) tools, contemporary small companies become organised—and remain that way—by connecting to your company apps and letting you follow up where you need it most: late bills, quotations, customer questions, and more.
 You won’t have to worry about losing track of crucial emails since the program will keep track of them for you.

 Create a method of organising in business that works for you: Consider trying different tools and then attempting to integrate them with your existing habits rather than forcing yourself to embrace an entirely new workflow or set of organising practices.
-There is no one-size-fits-all solution for keeping your small company organized, but there are several strategies and methods you can implement into your workflow to boost productivity and keep organising in business easily.
+There is no one-size-fits-all solution for keeping your small company organised, but there are several strategies and methods you can implement into your workflow to boost productivity and keep organising in business easily.